Breast Pain (Mastalgia)

 Researchers continue to study the role that hormones play in cyclical mastalgia.
 One

-study has suggested that some women with this condition have less progesterone than
+study has suggested that some people with this condition have less progesterone than

 they do estrogen in the second half of the menstrual cycle.
 Other studies have found